akshithmandala/AI-for-CE-Assignment-3/README.md

 ```

 3. Open the notebook you want to run.
-4. For Problem 1, confirm:
+4. For CNN, confirm:
    - `DATA_DIR = './FBD-Dataset-main/train-test-split'`
-5. For Problem 2, confirm:
+5. For RNN_LSTM, confirm:
    - `DATA_PATH = './HydroLSTM-main/data/521_data.csv'`
 6. Run all cells sequentially.